jontad/KandidatArbete-STUNS/Smart Meter/han-meter-logger-master/README.md

 ## Adding new meter to parser

 Implementing a new model for the parser is done through *han_packet.c*.
-The function *raw_packet_parse* begins by checking the version and calls a specific parser function for that meter (currently only checks for and kaifa and kamstrup).
+The function *raw_packet_parse()* begins by checking the version and calls a specific parser function for that meter (currently only checks for kaifa and kamstrup).
 2 things are needed when adding a new meter

 ### 1
 Add if-statement checking the version of the new meter and call a new parser-function for that meter if the if-statement was true (see comments in han_packet.c).
 ### 2
 If the meters dataset uses the same structure as Kamstrup or kaifa, no new parser is required.
-However, the if-statements must still be modified in order for the correct parser to be called.
+**However**, the if-statements must still be modified in order for the correct parser to be called.

 If the meters dataset does not match the structure of previous meters, a new parser is needed.
 This requires knowledge about the structure of the new meters dataset.
 This is needed since the parser requires you to specify wich index your data begins at.